mrookiiheya-arch/kotodama-os/README.md

 Core components: **Deliberation Gate** (pre-response stance & pressure control) + **Pulse Engine** (continuity scaffolding across sessions).
 (Status: **Concept & Architecture + individual prototype**; non-production; not benchmarked.)

+In this context, "stability" does not imply emotional flatness or resistance to adaptive empathy.
+It refers specifically to preservation of core decision-governance and role-boundary integrity under relational variability.

 Open to: research discussion, technical review, and product integration / PoCs (evaluation materials can be shared under NDA).